 Nothing is more valuable than the safety of your family.
-A properly installed and maintained smoke alarm plays a major role in preventing a house fire.
+Properly installed and maintained smoke alarms plays a major role in preventing a house fire.
 The effects of a house fire can be emotionally, physically, and financially devastating.
 Knowing where a smoke alarm should be installed could mean life or death.

 Approximately 90% of homes in the United States have at least one smoke alarm.
 These alarms are not always properly maintained and, as a result, may not be the quickest resource for help in an emergency.
-In recent years, more than 50% of deaths were caused by fires in properties both without smoke alarms and smoke alarms that failed to operate.
+In recent years, more than 50% of deaths were caused by fires in homes without these devices installed.

 Guardian Alarm’s rapid detection devices and 24/7 monitoring are the best solutions to keep you, your family, and your home safe before disaster strikes.